wickathou/diploi.com/src/content/blog/hosting_bun_apps/hosting_bun_apps.md

 1. In the Dashboard, click **Create Project +**
 2. Under **Pick Components**, choose **Bun**
-   You can add other frameworks from this page, if you want to create a monorepo application, eg. Bun for API + React for frontend.
+ You can add other frameworks from this page if you want to create a monorepo application, eg, Bun for API + React for frontend.
 3. In **Pick Add-ons**, select any databases you need.
-4. Choose **Create Repository** which will generate a new GitHub repo.
+4. Choose **Create Repository**, which will generate a new GitHub repo.
-5. Finally click **Launch Stack**
+5. Finally, click **Launch Stack**

 This will create a new Project using Bun, which will also start a new Development environment for your Bun app.

-You will be able to preview your Bun online, customize its URL and even start coding in the browser using our built-in IDE, or by connecting remotely with SSH, using VS Code, Cursor, or any dev container–friendly IDE to start coding remotely from your desktop, without having to install anything locally.
+You will be able to preview your Bun online, customize its URL, and even start coding in the browser using our built-in IDE, or by connecting remotely with SSH, using VS Code, Cursor, or any dev container–friendly IDE to start coding remotely from your desktop, without having to install anything locally.

 ---